 Pushing Your Body Too Hard

-Meredith says many of her clients actually experience health problem from overexercise.
+Meredith says many of her clients actually experience health problems from overexercise.
 Working out too hard is its own kind of stress of the body, and can deplete what we are trying to restore.

 And More …